ido-ofir/core.loader.tree/README.md

     require('core.loader.tree')
 );

-// plugins can now declare components on the plugin definition object: core.plugin({
+// plugins can now declare a tree on the plugin definition object: core.plugin({
     name: 'test',
     tree: {